 The Skye is the limit.
 Steeped in mystery, legend and dramatic landscapes, there is nowhere better to experience some of the most picturesque areas of Scotland, than on the Skye Trail.

-The Skye Trail is an unofficial 134 kilometre/83 mile multi-day hike along the East Coast of Scotland, taking in some of Skye’s most iconic locations – The Old Man of Storr, the Quiraing, the Black Slabs and the Cuillins.
+The Skye Trail is an unofficial 134 kilometre/83 mile multi-day hike along the West Coast of Scotland, taking in some of Skye’s most iconic locations – The Old Man of Storr, the Quiraing, the Black Slabs and the Cuillins.

 This linear trail, which starts in Broadford and finishes approximately seven days later in Rubha Hunish, can be done in either direction.
 However, with the stunning sunset that we encountered at the Lookout Bothy near one of the trailhead points, Rubha Hunish, I’d be inclined to finish your trail there!

 As habitual creatures, I sometimes think that many of us fall into the trap of getting stuck in the same routine of where to go and what to do.
 So when faced with the prospect of planning the next adventure – new places, new routes, new challenges - we can often feel somewhat apprehensive and even reluctant to push the boundaries of our own comfort zones.